Selenium

-Selenium is a high-risk supplementwith an RDA of 55 mcg and a safe upper limit (UL) of 400 mcg per day according to FDA standards.
+Selenium is a high-risk supplement with an RDA of 55 mcg and a tolerable upper intake level (UL) of 400 mcg per day according to NIH/NASEM standards.
 CNS lists a RDA of 60 mcg with the same UL; MHLW lists a RDA of 65 mcg and a UL of 350 mcg.
 Regular monitoring is strongly recommended when adjusting your intake.

 Selenium sits in the Trace Minerals category.
 This page consolidates 5 regional standards, and the limits vary enough that you should not treat one region's rule as universal.